-Reusing trays and envelopes to store waste batteries Safety case studies Safety Performance 2010 2011 2012 2013 2014 2015 Total recordable cases/100 employees/year 1.82 1.80 1.68 1.38 1.29 1.45 Days away and restricted cases/100 employees/year 1.64 1.56 1.35 1.18 1.11 1.19 Lost workday cases/100 employees/year 0.76 0.79 0.52 0.36 0.26 0.36 Ergonomics injury cases/100 employees/year (US only) 1.91 2.00 1.38 1.64 1.88 1.93 Work related fatalities/year 0 0 0 0 0 1 Global data unless stated.
+Reusing trays and envelopes to store waste batteries Safety Performance 2010 2011 2012 2013 2014 2015 Total recordable cases/100 employees/year 1.82 1.80 1.68 1.38 1.29 1.45 Days away and restricted cases/100 employees/year 1.64 1.56 1.35 1.18 1.11 1.19 Lost workday cases/100 employees/year 0.76 0.79 0.52 0.36 0.26 0.36 Ergonomics injury cases/100 employees/year (US only) 1.91 2.00 1.38 1.64 1.88 1.93 Work related fatalities/year 0 0 0 0 0 1 Global data unless stated.

-Safer Processing of Lithium Battery "i-buttons" Special lithium batteries with built-in memory (known as "i-buttons") sit at the heart of thousands of Pitney Bowes postage meters.
-When meters come in for remanufacturing, the memory in these batteries must be destroyed before disposal to prevent unauthorised data use.
-In the past, we did this by manually puncturing each unit with a punch press once any postal funds were electronically removed.
-But lithium requires careful handling, and new DOT lithium battery delivery regulations created an opportunity to re-examine our approach and develop safer alternatives for destruction, storage and disposal of the waste batteries.
-The old approach involved storing the batteries in mineral oil to keep them segregated after puncturing, but the new regulations required physically separating the battery terminals.
-To do this, our team in Whitestown, IN, USA came up with the idea of reusing the original packaging which would otherwise be discarded.
-Their solution (helped by collaboration with EHS and our waste vendor) not only meets the new regulatory requirements, but is safer and more efficient at every stage, while reducing disposal costs by as much as 20%.
-Safer Transport for Heavy Production Mail Components The Pitney Bowes Vantage Flexline stacker plays a key role in high-volume production mail installations.
-But at 850 pounds with a high centre of gravity, its size can present challenges during transport and installation, as our client service representatives (CSRs) quickly discovered, following the first few installations of the newly designed version in late 2014.
+required physically separating the battery terminals.
+To do this, our team in Whitestown, IN came up with the idea of reusing the original packaging which would otherwise be discarded.
+Their solution (helped by collaboration with EHS and our waste vendor) not only meets the new regulatory requirements, but is safer and more efficient at every stage-while reducing disposal costs by as much as 20%.
+Safer Transport for Heavy Production Mail ComponentsThe Pitney Bowes Vantage Flexline stacker plays a key role in The Pitney Bowes Vantage Flexline stacker plays a key role in high-volume production mail installations.
+But at 850 pounds with a high center of gravity, its size can present challenges during transport and installation-as our client service representatives (CSR's) quickly discovered following the first few installations of the newly designed version in late 2014.
 The initial approach involved moving the stacker with multiple pallet jacks, setting the unit in place, lowering the support legs, then gradually removing sections of the pallet.
-Any missteps in this process, and the unit had the potential to lose its centre of gravity and tip over.

-A cross-functional team analysed available options and determined that simply adding casters to the pallet design could substantially eliminate the identified risks.
-This decision also eliminated the need for our CSRs to rely on equipment located at the client site at this important time.
-A win all around for our people, our clients and the stackers.
-Ergonomic Workshops We offer half-day workshops to help employees learn how to see their work area through "ergonomic eyes".
-These workshops provide a basic understanding of ergonomic principles as well as tools to help students identify ergonomic risks, assess the impact of poor ergonomic design and take effective measures to improve the situation.
+Any missteps in this process, and the unit had the potential to lose its center of gravity and tip over.
+A cross-functional team analyzed available options and determined that simply adding casters to the pallet design could substantially eliminate the identified risks.
+This decision also eliminated the need for our CSR's to rely on equipment located at the client site at this important time.
+A win all around for our people, our clients-and the stackers.
+Ergonomic Workshops We offer half-day workshops to help employees learn how to see their work area through "ergonomic eyes."
+These workshops provide a basic understanding of ergonomic principles as well as tools to help students identify ergonomic risks, assess the impact of poor ergonomic design, and take effective measures to improve the situation.
 Students spend time observing work assignments, then apply lessons learned to develop corrective action plans for their location by the end of the workshop.